top of page

 Onboarding Flow Studies

-User testing will be done to determine which onboarding is appropriate for a new app in a market that is not used to using digital platforms for moving services
+We explored short, informative onboarding flow options, appropriate for a new app in a market that is not used to using digital platforms for moving services

 Onboarding Options.png